jhu-collab/proj-hourly/README.md

 to access their courses.
 We provide a forgot password option and the option to reset a users password within their user profile.

+For local development, there are 3 easy sign in options that allow a user to sign in by clicking a button into a student, ta, or professor account.
+The professor account will have site admin permissions.
+This should only be used on local.

 ### Course Creation/Joining

 Once a user is authenticated, they will be displayed their courses.
 As a professor, you can create a course by selecting